 There are also scholarships specifically designed for returning adult learners who wish to pursue higher education later in life.

-Additionally, another common myth is that you must maintain perfect grades or an exemplary GPA in order to apply or win scholarships.
+Another common myth is that you must maintain perfect grades or an exemplary GPA to apply for or win scholarships.

-In reality, though, scholarship eligibility depends on a variety of factors, not just grades!
+In reality, scholarship eligibility depends on various factors, not just grades!

-Many organizations look at things like volunteerism, extracurricular activities, and special talents when considering applicants.
+Many organizations consider applicants by looking at volunteerism, extracurricular activities, and unique talents.

 Finally, people tend to think that all scholarships require essays; however, many don’t!